SoumitaM/House-Price-Prediction-Model/README.md

 # House-Price-Prediction-Model
 This repository contains the jupyter notebook that includes the code for a house price prediction model using machine learning algorithms.
+Author-Soumita Mallick